syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-a-popup-annotation-to-the-PDF-document).

 To add annotations to an existing PDF document, use the following code example.

 {% tabs %}